vast-data/cosmos-labs/Lab_2_Metadata_Infrastructure_Project.md

 ## The Technical Challenge

-The team needs to build a VAST Catalog-based metadata system that can handle current and future data volumes.
+The team needs to build a VAST Database-based metadata system that can handle current and future data volumes.
 The key technical requirements are:

 ### Primary Objectives:
 1. **Design Comprehensive Metadata Schema** - Create a scalable metadata structure for satellite observation data